ofiwg/libfabric/man/fi_cxi.7.md

 :   Restrict CXI provider to specific CXI devices.
 Format is a comma separated
     list of CXI devices (e.g. cxi0,cxi1).

+*FI_CXI_TELEMETRY*
+:   Perform a telemetry delta between fi_domain open and close.
+Format is a
+    comma separated list of telemetry files as defined in /sys/class/cxi/cxi*/device/telemetry/.
+The ALL-in-binary file in this
+    directory is invalid.
+Note that these are per CXI interface counters and not per CXI process per interface counters.

+*FI_CXI_TELEMETRY_RGID*
+:   Resource group ID (RGID) to restrict the telemetry collection to.
+Value less
+    than 0 is no restrictions.

 *FI_CXI_CQ_FILL_PERCENT*
 :   Fill percent of underlying hardware event queue used to determine when
     completion queue is saturated.
 A saturated completion queue results in the